Blog Customer FeedbackWhat are Release Notes? Definition, Examples & How-to Guide

 Understanding the theory behind effective release notes and changelogs is one thing, but seeing them in action is another.

-Let’s take a look at how different companies utilize these tools to keep their users engaged and informed.
+Let’s examine how different companies utilize these tools to keep their users engaged and informed.

 Many of our customers use Featurebase’s changelog tool.
 They find it simple to use and easy to engage users.